-This survey was conducted in the late nineties by the research company Spikes Cavell.
-They were tasked with identifying the causes of project failure in the U.K. finance industry.
+This survey was conducted in the late ‘90s by the research company Spikes Cavell.
+They were tasked with identifying the causes of project failure in the UK finance industry.
 From interviews and analysis, they determined that the leading cause of project failure was communication breakdown.

 - Communication skills are the project manager’s greatest asset.
 Whether you’re asking questions, or seeking information, you have a challenge to provide clear and open communication.

 - Successful communication will translate into successful projects.
 You’ve probably read tons of tips on how to successfully handle projects.
-One of the features often overlooked in such tips is the plain fact that you need to be communicating.
-If your communication is spot on, then your project is far more likely to succeed.
+One of the features often overlooked is the plain fact that you need to be communicating.
+A project management communication plan can go a long way in helping your project succeed.

-4. 39% of projects fail due to lack of planning, resources, and activities.
+4. 39% of projects fail due to lack of planning.

 This statistic, also gleaned from the Spikes Cavell finance survey, touches directly on the nuts and bolts of project management.
-A project manager needs four things when working on a project 1) Competent high-level planning, 2) Adequate resources, and 3) Sufficient work activity to drive the project to completion, and 4) Ability to predict project risk ahead of time.
+A project manager needs four things when working on a project:

 - If you don’t plan, you don’t succeed.
-Using Gantt charts is a necessary component of project management.
-Using gantt chart software that is easy to use, and is attractive will ensure that you and others use it.
+Using gantt charts is a necessary component of project management.
+Using gantt chart software that’s attractive and easy to use will ensure you and your team make it a regular part of your process.
 When you wrap your head around the dates, the involvement levels, the tasks, and the assignments, you have a far better shot at completing your project successfully.

 7. The failure rate of projects with budgets over $1M is 50% higher than the failure rate of projects with budgets below $350,000.